~ Serving clients since 2004 ~

 When I found Buddhism and found the Contemplative Psychotherapy in Colorado I applied for it as it perfectly aligned with what I wanted which was a clinical approach rooted in a spiritual tradition, that acknowledges the different forms of suffering and has at the core the cultivation of a compassionate heart.
 I have been in the mental health field for over 15 years in Colombia, Italy and now in the United States; and have extensive training and experience working with trauma stemming from attachment disorders that lead to relational issues, anxiety, depression, add lack of self-worth and self-esteem.
 I love working with souls that need nurturing, containment, and mirroring and that want to fly and grow wings.
 Freedom comes from within.
 With this vision, I created UNNIDO when I was living in Colombia in 2009 and I was working as a therapist and Yoga Teacher.
 Un-nido means a-nest in Spanish, which represents in the psyche a nurturing holding environment.
-UNNIDO also alludes to union which is the essence of Yoga (Yug=union of the individual soul with divine consciousness).
-These are the roots of my psychotherapeutic work.
+UNNIDO also alludes to union which is the essence of Yoga (Yug=union of the individual soul with divine consciousness), which is also at the root of my psychotherapeutic work.

 Why Therapy is part of your Spiritual Path